JuliaPluto/HypertextLiteral.jl/README.md

     #-> ERROR: LoadError: "invalid interpolation syntax"⋮

 ## Contributing

+Here are questions that resulted from code & usability review.

+* The `HTL` type needs review.
+Can we use HTML?
+* Is there a simpler way to implement `@htl_str`?
+* Quoted array should behave as sequence of quotations?
+* Should we have distinction between quoted and unquoted?

 We are absolutely open to suggested improvements.
 This package is implemented according to several design criteria.